 Single Light Still Life

-This is a classic drawing exercise which involves a simple still life set up illuminated by a single light source (usually a lamp as you can control the direction).
+This is a classic drawing exercise that involves a simple still life setup illuminated by a single light source (usually a lamp as you can control the direction).
 Many of the exercises mentioned in this post are variations of the single light still life.

 Here are some tips for this exercise: